12 Best Things to Do in Ontario with Kids This Summer

 Sea kayaks enable water-loving families to roam beyond the beach and explore open waters.
 The lower seating position of a sea kayak puts the water within easy reach of smaller paddlers.
 Kids as young as 12 can pilot their own single-person kayak, while younger children can ride along with adults in sea kayaks designed for two paddlers.

-• Perched on the shores of Lake Superior near Wawa, Naturally Superior Adventures offers guided family sea kayaking journeys from one to 5 days.
+• Perched on the shores of Lake Superior near Wawa, Naturally Superior Adventures offers guided family sea kayaking journeys from one to five days.
 Discover hidden waterfalls on the Michipicoten River, or venture out into the wide blue yonder of Michipicoten Bay.
 Rentals and accommodation are also available.

 • Surrounded by the wild islands of the Rossport Archipelago, Such A Nice Day sea kayak tours include half- and full-day explorations of this scenic island group on the north shore of Lake Superior.
 Bald eagle sightings and visiting a historic lighthouse are just a couple of the highlights.